Skip to main content

 • Choose ingredients that multitask: Ingredients you can use for more than one meal can be a major time saver.
 Instead of making just three chicken breasts, consider making six.
 This way, you can use the extras in other dishes such as chicken salad or fajitas.

-• Make it a habit.
-Make sure each family member knows that everyone is to be home for dinner at a particular time.
+• Make it a habit: Make sure each family member knows that everyone is to be home for dinner at a particular time.
 When everyone expects to enjoy dinner at 5 p.m. on Sunday, they'll begin to look forward to this family time and will arrange their schedules around it.

 • It's OK to ask for help: You have a little army of helpers right at your fingertips.
 Asking kids to set the table, pour drinks or help make a salad doesn’t just make your job easier — it also teaches them that taking the time and effort to eat together as a family is important.
-Little kids can practice counting skills by getting the correct number of forks and napkins for the table.
+Younger kids can practice counting skills by getting the correct number of forks and napkins for the table.
 Teens love the independence they have when shopping for groceries.
 Hand them some money and a grocery list and let them pick out an extra vegetable or some whole-grain bread for dinner.

 Start your new family meal tradition today by making a commitment to eating at least one meal together each week.
 Many families look forward to and love their Sunday dinner tradition.
-Before you know it, family dinner will be a time that everyone looks forward to.
+Before you know it, family dinner will be a time that everyone looks forward to!

 Find a Nutrition Expert